JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 - Save and execute code.
 - Generate high quality reports that can be shared with an audience.

-R Markdown documents are fully reproducible and support dozens of static and dynamic output formats (more info: https://rmarkdown.rstudio.com/).
+R Markdown documents are fully reproducible and support dozens of static and dynamic output formats ([more info](https://rmarkdown.rstudio.com/)).

 ### Install and open Markdown
 You can install it directly from RStudio: